bbasketballer75/Holiday-Card-Order-Fourm/friendly-city-print-shop/README.md

 # Friendly City Print Shop

 An interactive online forum and ordering system for holiday cards built with Next.js (App Router), TypeScript, Tailwind CSS, Supabase, and Stripe.
-This is a minimal prototype scaffold designed to be free-tier friendly (Supabase free tier + Vercel for deployment).
+This is a minimal prototype scaffold designed to be free-tier friendly (Supabase free tier + Railway.app for deployment).

 ## Dev setup